muhannadsalkini/E-commerce-web-socket/README.md

-Here's an example of a detailed `README.md` file for your project, covering setup, usage, and functionality.

----

-# **Wavy Threads Backend API**
+# **E-commerce-web-socket**

-This project is a backend API built with **Node.js**, **Express**, and **MongoDB** for the e-commerce platform **Wavy Threads**.
+This project is a backend API built with **Node.js**, **Express**, and **MongoDB** for an e-commerce platform.
 The API provides functionality for user management, product and variant handling, orders, and live updates, with authentication and role-based access control.

 ## **Table of Contents**